 3rd-4th: Midsummer Scream at Long Beach Convention Center

 Happening in my hometown of Long Beach, California, this will be my second time going to this horror convention that includes scary mazes, celebrity appearances, sneak peeks of October haunts and more.
+Plus, I’ll be attending as part of the Creepy Kingdom crew!
 Read my review of last year’s festivities here.

 ???: Scare LA at Los Angeles Convention Center